Small for gestational age

-Small for gestational age (SGA) newborns are those who are smaller in size than normal for the gestational age, most commonly defined as a weight below the 10th percentile for the gestational age.
+Small for gestational age (SGA) newborns are those who are smaller in size than normal for the gestational age.
+SGA is most commonly defined as a weight below the 10th percentile for the gestational age.
+SGA predicts susceptibility to hypoglycemia, hypothermia, and polycythemia.
+By definition, at least 10% of all newborns will be labeled SGA.
+All SGA babies should be watched for signs of failure to thrive, hypoglycemia, and other health conditions.

 Causes

 Being small for gestational age is broadly either: